Marine Cargo Insurance

 - Receiving goods and materials that require water transportation

-- Piracy, while this does not mean Black Beard on the Jolly Roger, today’s modern pirates are best avoided.
-Frequently, they operate with speed boats and the latest arms equipment
+- Piracy, who frequently operate with speed boats and the latest arms equipment

 - Assorted calamities while your product is in transit